-When it comes to picture quality, a projector will give you a clear and crisp picture as the TV.
+When it comes to picture quality, a projector will give you a clear and crisp picture like the TV.
 You can watch a movie in HD quality or even show off those holiday photos by supersizing your screen.
 This double, triple or quadruple size of the projected image will serve as a cherry on the top.
 You will be able to immerse yourself in enjoying even the tiniest details.

 If a size is not your primary concern then probably most projectors and televisions satisfy the need for better image quality.
 The change from 720p/1080p to 4k does not appeal that much to the normal person.
 Some even think that there is only a slight difference between an SD and an HD image.

 Doing a quick product search, you will find that 4k and even 8k projectors exist in the market.
 So even at the resolution side projectors are giving a tough competition to Plasma screens.

 Now, you can enjoy your favorite game or show in an HD image without getting into the trouble of moving those huge sized Plasma screens.
 Projectors are lightweight and easy to carry.
 This gives them an edge over fragile yet bulky flat screens.
 If you’re inviting friends over to watch a movie, a projector ensures that everyone enjoys the action as clearly as those sat front and center.